Accessing the ZAP

 While HIPAA permits the use and disclosure of PHI for TPO activities, the health data exchanges that Zus partners with may put in place additional requirements to access patient data, such as treatment purpose of use or presence of a prescribing provider.

-Confirming Relationship with Patient
+Asserting a Relationship with a Patient

 Zus customers can indicate they have an active relationship for TPO purposes (i.e., the Authorized Activities) with a given patient using the FHIR Patient.active field.
 When it is set to “true”, your organization can access the patient’s Zus Aggregated Profile (ZAP), including third-party data and data contributed by other covered entities on Zus serving this patient.